-- This substance is also used as a cleaning agent in industries.
+- This chemical is also used as a cleaning agent in industries.

-- This substance is used with sodium to regulate the amount of water in the body and lower blood pressure in the body.
+- This substance is used with sodium to regulate the amount of water in the body and help to blood pressure in the body.

 - One of the most important causes of stroke is high blood pressure.
 It lowers blood pressure and thus reduces the risk of stroke.